By Steve Slater

 Table tennis is one of the most popular sports in both countries and has in the past led sporting efforts to bring the two nations closer.

-In 1991 Korea competed as a single team at the table tennis world championships, using a Korean "Unification Flag" for the first time, just three years after the North had boycotted the Seoul Olympics.
+Yet three years later Korea competed as a single team at the 1991 table tennis world championships, using a Korean "Unification Flag" for the first time.

 South and North Korea marched together at the opening ceremonies of the 2000 Sydney and 2004 Athens Olympics, though they competed as separate teams.